d6y/lift-cookbook/docs/0100-Install-and-Running/0100-Running-Lift.md

 Discussion
 ----------

 Lift isn't installed in the usual sense of "installing software".
 Instead it uses standard build tools, such as SBT or Maven, to assemble your application built with the Lift framework.
-This recipe has downloaded a bare-bones Lift applications, and then started it using a build tool.
+This recipe has downloaded a bare-bones Lift application, and then started it using a build tool.

 The `sbt` command starts the Simple Build Tool, a dependency management tool used by Scala projects.
 It will check the project and download any libraries required by this Lift application.
 The command `container:start` starts the web server on port 8080 (by default) and passes requests to the Lift application.